Cerne Abbas Giant

-The Cerne Abbas Giant is a hill figure near the village of Cerne Abbas, in Dorset, England.
+The Cerne Abbas Giant, or Cerne Giant, is a hill figure near the village of Cerne Abbas, in Dorset, England.
 It is currently owned by the National Trust, and listed as a scheduled monument of England.
 Measuring 55 m in length, the hill figure depicts a bald, nude male with a prominent erection, holding his left hand out to the side and wielding a large club in his right hand.
 Like many other hill figures, the Cerne Giant is formed by shallow trenches cut into the turf and backfilled with chalk rubble.